muhammaduzair11/youtube-clone/README.md

 # youtube-clone

-You can watch the clone by clicking on this link youtoobs.netlify.app
+You can watch the clone by clicking on this [link](youtoobs.netlify.app)